fahim-5/EngineerPad/Frontend/HTML/Cheat Pack/08--Media Elements/HTML Boilerplate Templates.md

+Here’s a polished and professional version of your html-boilerplates.md file, optimized for clarity, formatting, and markdown rendering:

 ---

-html-boilerplates.md

 # HTML Boilerplate Templates

-A boilerplate is the basic structure of an HTML document.
-It's a good starting point for any web project.
+A **boilerplate** is the basic structure of an HTML document.
+It's a great starting point for any modern web project.

 ---